 Delta 9 Provides Guidance & Timing for Year End 2022 Results

-/EIN News/ -- WINNIPEG, Manitoba, Jan.
-18, 2023 (GLOBE NEWSWIRE) -- DELTA 9 CANNABIS INC. (TSX: DN) (OTCQX: DLTNF) ("Delta 9" or the "Company"), is pleased to provide guidance on select fourth quarter and year end results for the period ending December 31, 2022, based on preliminary results:
+WINNIPEG, Manitoba, Jan.
+18, 2023 (GLOBE NEWSWIRE) -- DELTA 9 CANNABIS INC. DN DLTNF ("Delta 9" or the "Company"), is pleased to provide guidance on select fourth quarter and year end results for the period ending December 31, 2022, based on preliminary results:

 - The Company anticipates net revenues for the three-month period ending December 31, 2022, to be between $17.2 million and $17.7 million.
 This compares with: